 Watch out for dehydration in kids

 Kids who have thrown up multiple times are at risk for dehydration, and that risk goes up the younger they are or if they also have diarrhea.
 Signs of dehydration include extreme fatigue, tired-looking sunken eyes, going several hours without urinating, dark urine, dry lips, dry mouth, dizziness, and, in babies, crying without tears or a sunken soft spot.
 Your child should see a doctor immediately if they have any of these symptoms.

 To prevent dehydration, encourage your child to drink lots of fluids.
 Pedialyte is best, but if they refuse that then offer what they will take such as water or diluted juice, although it is better to avoid milk.
 Your child’s stomach may only be able to handle small amounts at first.
-Dr. Basu recommends starting with 1 tablespoon of fluid; wait 10 minutes, then try 2 tablespoons, and gradually increase as tolerated.
+Dr. Basu recommends starting with one tablespoon of fluid; wait 10 minutes, then try two tablespoons, and gradually increase as tolerated.

 Your child should see a doctor if they cannot tolerate any liquids.

 For more health and wellness resources from the pediatric experts at CHOC, sign up for the Kids Health newsletter.

 How to prevent and treat respiratory illnesses this season

 Unfortunately, many kids get infected with respiratory illnesses in the fall and winter seasons.
 CHOC experts highly encourage all eligible members of households to receive their annual flu shots.
 Other preventative measures like good hygiene and staying home when sick can help protect families from illness.
 The following articles and guides provide more information.

 From babies to teens, pediatricians from CHOC’s Primary Care Network partner with parents to offer immunizations, sick visits, sports physicals and more.